WinterSnowfall/wookiee_unicaster/README.md

 ### OK, but how do I get access to a public IP?
 It's not like they grow on trees, you know...

 Any IaaS vendor out there will typically provide a public IP for your Linux IaaS instance.
 Just pick whatever fits your needs and is cheapest.
-I'm using an Ubuntu "nanode" from [Linode](https://www.linode.com/).
+I'm using an Ubuntu "Nanode" from [Linode](https://www.linode.com/).

 ### What about Direct IP games that support TCP?